 A much better question to ask would be:

 Sales rep – So, what marketing campaigns are you currently running?
 Can you talk me through your process?

 This will prompt the buyer to give a more detailed account of their situation.

 Assuming that your buyer is warmed up and really engaged with your pitch, they still have to sign the dotted line before you have made a sale.
 Short of the buyer telling you that they want to go ahead with it, it is up to you as the sales representative to now close this sale.

 However, a recent report revealed that 85% of interactions between sales representatives and potential buyers ended

 without the representative ever asking for the sale.

 With targets above your head, it is now time to request that the buyer takes the next step, whichever form that may take.
 In most cases, it is best to literally suggest that you and the buyer move the process forward.
 At this point, you may be presented with some barriers.
 The barriers might be cost, timeframes, or a nervousness about changing the status quo.
 Whatever the barrier, a salesperson should be able to provide a solution.
 This, when done well, closes the deal.

 Act! has only one purpose – to fuel business growth.
-Act!
-Growth Suite, a state-of-the-art all-in-one sales and marketing platform, offers small and midsized businesses the chance to successfully run and grow their businesses.
+Act! is perfect for small and midsize businesses looking to market better, sell more, and create customers for life.
+With unparalleled flexibility and freedom of choice, Act! accommodates the unique ways you do business.
 To find out more about how you can hit your sales targets, contact us now.